libero/publisher/doc/adr/0001-use-micro-frontends.md

 ## Context

-We have designed the API layer (known as the backend) to be a custom set of services.
+We designed the API layer (known as the backend) to be a custom set of services.
 This allows the user to tailor it to their own requirements, and introduce custom code as needed.

-We are currently planning to make the presentation layer (known as the frontend) a monolith.
+The original plan was to make the presentation layer (known as the frontend) a monolith.
 That is, a single service that generates all the HTML pages.

 As a monolith, it is hard, if not impossible, to change or replace parts without having to replace the whole.
-This will mean a lot of configuration options to support differing requirements.
-It will also limit adoption of the platform as it can't meet them.
+This would mean a lot of configuration options to support differing requirements.
+It would also limit adoption of the platform as it can't meet them.

 ## Decision